Book your travel vaccinations online

 *Currently in limited supply - please call our reception team on 020 7353 5678 to enquire.

-Rabies is a serious viral infection that attacks the brain and nervous system.
+Rabies is a serious viral infection spread by animal bites, that attacks the brain and nervous system.

 You can catch rabies from an infected animal if you have not been vaccinated.
-99% of rabies cases are from dog bites but all animals can catch rabies and pass it on, including cats, monkeys and bats.
+Dog bites account for 99% of rabies cases, but all animals can catch rabies and pass it on, including cats, monkeys and bats.
 Rabies is dangerous because there is no cure and once symptoms develop, it is nearly always fatal.
-Travellers should take precautions when travelling to countries where rabies is present.
+Travellers should always be aware of the risk and take precautions when travelling to countries where rabies is present.

 The first symptoms of rabies can appear from a few days up to more than a year after the bite happens.